 Financed in part by the Foundation Culturespaces, L’Atelier des Lumières will inhabit the renovated remains of a 19th-century foundry on the Rue Saint-Maur, whose gritty, concrete-and-steel industrial bones—26-foot-high walls and over 21,000 square feet of open floor space—provide an ideal canvas for the museum’s large-scale, projection-based exhibits.

 Using a state-of-the-art projection system, paintings, collages, and mosaics by the likes of Klimt, Bosch, Breugel, and Chagall will be digitized and cast onto the walls of the space, shrouding visitors in the shadow of swirling, golden trees, and the outlines of Bosch’s saints and sinners.
 Exhibits will be accompanied by an original soundtrack, composed to fit, and complement, each body of work.
-The overall effect is a vivid, immersive experience that affords plenty of space to take in the view—a welcome respite from clamoring for a spot near a comparably tiny gilded frame (we’re looking at you, Mona Lisa).
+The overall effect is a vivid, immersive experience that affords plenty of space to take in the view—a welcome respite from clamouring for a spot near a comparably tiny gilded frame (we’re looking at you, Mona Lisa).

 The new space will largely ape those at Carrières de Lumières, another Culturespaces outpost in Les Baux-de-Provence, about an hour north of Marseille, where 2012’s inaugural exhibit, “Gauguin, Van Gogh, the Painters of Color,” kicked off the techno-revolution.
 Now, they’re onto the œuvre of Chagall—with the help of 100 video projectors, 27 speakers, and a bespoke piano score by Mikhaïl Rudy.